 A statutory civil partnership registration scheme for same-sex couples was introduced in January 2011 under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.
 The Act sets out the rights and obligations that civil partners have towards each other.
 These are broadly the same as the rights and obligations of married couples towards each.
-The Act does not change the law on issues relating to children, for example, guardianship, adoption, custody, access or maintenance.
+The Act did not change the law on issues relating to children, for example, guardianship, adoption, custody, access or maintenance.

 Civil partners are treated in the same way as spouses under the tax and social welfare codes.
 Necessary changes to the social welfare codes were made through the Social Welfare and Pensions Act 2010.
 Taxation changes were made through the Finance (No. 3) Act 2011.
 Revenue has details of the tax treatment and assessment of married couples and civil partners on its website.